- Sheriff's Department (Twin Peaks)

 - Hat Island, Skagit County WA

-- The River and I
+Mount Baker from Padilla Bay - The River and I

-via Instagram ift.tt/25W1A7X - Soon they will be gone
+via Instagram ift.tt/25W1A7X - Lower Snoqualmie

 Near Anacortes, Washington - Ronette Pulaski Bridge (Twin Peaks)

 Reinig road trestle bridge, also called "Ronette Pulaski Bridge" after the character who was found walking along it, dazed and brain-damaged, after escaping the killer.
 Originally a railway bridge over the Snoqualmie River, built to service the saw mill (see previous posting), the railroad was ripped out after the mill closed (1989), the elevated approach on one side of the bridge torn down, and the bridge converted to a foot bridge, part of a nature trail.
-A stairway leads up to it on the Reinig Road side, the second stairway built on the site after the first was destroyed by an arsonist. - Lower Snoqualmie
+A stairway leads up to it on the Reinig Road side, the second stairway built on the site after the first was destroyed by an arsonist. - Earth, Wood, Water

 On the Olympic Peninsula - In pieces on the ground

-On the Olympic Peninsula - Flight
+On the Olympic Peninsula - Lake Quinault Lodge

-Saddlebag Island, Near Anacortes, WA - Three sticks, three streams
+On the Olympic Peninsula - Three sticks, three streams

 On the Olympic Peninsula - Ronette Pulaski Bridge (Twin Peaks)

 Reinig road trestle bridge, also called "Ronette Pulaski Bridge" after the character who was found walking along it, dazed and brain-damaged, after escaping the killer.
 Originally a railway bridge over the Snoqualmie River, built to service the saw mill (see previous posting), the railroad was ripped out after the mill closed (1989), the elevated approach on one side of the bridge torn down, and the bridge converted to a foot bridge, part of a nature trail.
-A stairway leads up to it on the Reinig Road side, the second stairway built on the site after the first was destroyed by an arsonist. - Lodge
+A stairway leads up to it on the Reinig Road side, the second stairway built on the site after the first was destroyed by an arsonist. - Big Pipes

-Hydroelectric power station at Snoqualmie Falls - I hear the rains down in Quinault
+Hydroelectric power station at Snoqualmie Falls - How green is my tree

-Rain guage at Lake Quinault Lodge - marked in feet, not inches - How green is my tree
+Rain guage at Lake Quinault Lodge - marked in feet, not inches - Among the living

 Hat Island, Near Anacortes, WA